jshawl/peanut-butter-and-jelly/05-mvc-with-rails/rails-sessions-and-auth/readme.md

 #### Turn and talk: What do you see?
 What do these do?

 A *cookie* is a piece of data stored on your computer by your web browser and associated with a particular website.

+# Love the deep dive here. lots of mechanics, but try to answer the "why" a little more.

 ### Example cookies: